eldarcelik-symphony/ai-upskilling-eldarcelik/l2/capstone/books-library/supabase/README.md

 - `total_copies`: Total number of copies
 - `available_copies`: Currently available copies (automatically managed)
 - `is_active`: Whether the book is active
+- `cover_image_url`: URL to the book cover image stored in Supabase Storage
 - `created_at`: Timestamp when book was added
 - `updated_at`: Timestamp when book was last updated